 4. Skipping Meals

 The Problem: You’ve probably experienced this before: You went all day without eating, becoming ravenously hungry in the process, then scarfed down an enormous meal when you finally found time to eat.
-From there, you promptly felt as if your belly was about to explode.
+From there, you promptly felt as if your belly were about to explode.

 Skipping meals is a surefire way to ensure that your stomach bloats when you do finally eat.
 “If there are long periods of time where nothing’s moving through the gut, it becomes a little bit inactive,” says Dr. Chutkan.
 So not only are you eating too quickly and not chewing your food sufficiently, your digestion itself has slowed down, all of which is a recipe for major bloating.